sara-nl/sdrdocs/source/pages/appendix.md

 All objects stored in the Data Repository will automatically receive a DOI upon publishing.
 See also 'Persistent identifiers'.

 ## Certification
-An archive holding the [CoreTrustSeal certification](http://www.coretrustseal.org) complies with requirements ensuring that in the future, research data can still be processed in a high-quality and reliable manner (see ).
+An archive holding the [CoreTrustSeal certification](http://www.coretrustseal.org) complies with requirements ensuring that in the future, research data can still be processed in a high-quality and reliable manner.

-The Data Repository will be certified with this certification to guarantee a researcher that its data publication is accessible now and in the future.
+The Data Repository aims to be certified with this certification (on a to be determined level) to guarantee a researcher that its data publication is securely stored and remains accessible now and in the future.

 ## Linked data
 A term used to describe a recommended best practice for exposing, sharing, and connecting pieces of data, information and knowledge on the Semantic Web using RDF.
 Linked data refers to data published on the web in such a way that it is machine-readable, that its meaning is explicitly defined, that it is linked to other external data sets, and that in turn it can be linked to from external data sets. (see http://linkeddata.org).